ACL Rehabilitation Robertsville, MO

 • Muscle-strengthening activities for quadriceps, hamstrings, and glutes (e.g., leg press, lunges, hamstring curls).

-• Balance and proprioception activities (e.g., single-leg balance, balance board exercises).
+• Proprioceptive training (e.g., single-leg balance, balance board exercises).

-• Low-impact aerobic exercises (e.g., elliptical, swimming).
+• Gentle aerobic activities (e.g., elliptical, swimming).

 • Aquatic therapy may be advantageous for some individuals.